 - How competitive is the environment?

-You can even ask your tutors at KIS Academics to ask about their uni experience.
-Many of them are current students or recent grads who get it.
+You can even ask your tutors at KIS Academics to ask about their university experiences.
+Many of them are current students or recent graduates, so they will have the first-hand experience to share with you!

 Final Checklist Before You Lock It In